Dallas Pool Remodel Experts

-Original pool plaster that is bonded to the substrate can last a long time if the water chemistry is kept balanced.
-The point it can change from enjoying your pool to putting up with it happens when the water chemistry is not properly managed.
-When the chemistry is not kept in balance the water can etch and deteriorate the plaster making it rough and easily stained.
+Original pool plaster that is bonded to the substrate can last a long time if the water chemistry is kept in its proper ranges.
+The point it can change from enjoying your pool to putting up with your pools happens when the water chemistry is not properly managed.
+Improper water chemistry causes the water to etch and deteriorate the plaster making it rough and easily stained.

 Pool plaster should never be acid washed to clean it up.
 The acid will etch the surface and weaken the plaster making it possible for the stains to come back in full force.
 It also will make the surface rough.

 Pool tile will commonly develop failures due to the order in which it was installed.
 If it was not installed on the beam and is above the top of the gunite edge it will be subject to pressure transferred from the pool deck when the ground around the pool swells from moisture or shrinks up due to lack of moisture.
-G&B will always install the tile first to avoid this ever happening on pools we work on.
+G&B will always install the tile first to avoid this ever happening on pools.